renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

 - Merged one-handed and two-handed into Melee.
 - Clean-ups in *moving*, *reactions*, and *bracing*.
 And Charging.
 - Added a few classes and powers (Missile-Hurler, Ally-Hurler and Challenger)
+- Added asides for designing the named magic items, and modifying powers.
+- Added the Flashback Anchor.
+- Added a chapter on common hazards.

 Feedback Questions